 Participants performed a value-based choice task with stimuli designed to elicit attraction and compromise effects (Figure 1).
 Each trial started with a 1.5 s fixation cross at the screen centre.
 Then, three all-or-nothing gambles were presented next to each other on the screen.
 Gambles were described by a probability p to win outcome m (and winning nothing otherwise).
 Each gamble was enclosed by a rectangle.
 Gamble attributes p and m were arranged so that the vertical distance between two attributes of one option was equal to the horizontal distance between the centres of neighbouring alternatives.
 This distance was set to approximately 10.0° of visual angle.
 Alternative positions and attribute positions within each gamble were random in each trial.
 Participants were instructed to indicate their preference for one of the three gambles using their right hand and the keyboard’s arrow keys.
 There was no time limit.
 After their choice, participants received a brief (0.3 s) feedback about their choice (but not about a gamble outcome).

-Participants were instructed that after completing the task, one of the trials would be chosen randomly and the gamble chosen in this task would be played out for real money with a virtual wheel of fortune, using a later to be disclosed multiplier.
-This multiplier was set at 0.5 to scale winning bonuses to Freie Universität’s standards.
+Participants were instructed that after completing the task, one of the trials would be chosen randomly and the gamble chosen in this task would be played out for real money with a virtual wheel of fortune, using a later to be disclosed payment multiplier.
+This multiplier was set at 0.5 to scale winning bonuses to Freie Universität’s payment standards.